Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 serve level_00
 ```

 These are the main modes.
-In practice one will most often use the __Quick Start__ section on the
+In practice, one will most often use the __Quick Start__ section on the
 Project Tools window to launch different combinations of clients and servers.
 The way this works is that _command line arguments_ are passed on to the standalone player.
-Any command line argument
+Any command-line argument
-that is prefixed with `+` will become an command on the console.
+that is prefixed with `+` will become a command on the console.
 At the very bottom of the
-Project Tools window the actual command line arguments are shown.
+Project Tools window the actual command-line arguments are shown.
 This is a good place to learn
 how the quick start tool functions.

-## The Console, Commands and Vars
+## The Console, Commands, and Vars

 To open the console at any time, press __F1__.

 The console support __commands__ and __variables__.
-As an example the command `quit` will quit the game.
+As an example, the command `quit` will quit the game.
 The console has __tab__ completion.
 Here are some of the commonly used commands:

 Command | Function